LOOSE-LIPS/loose-lips-2.0/src/routes/blog/church-andrews-matt-davies-bronko-health-06d/index.md

 author: 100
 banner: []
 description: >-
-  Simple in its form, Bronko&nbsp;is a substantially intricate marvel resulting from the interaction of acoustic and digital mediums, giving not only this piece, but the whole release a refined and emotionally-driven feel.
+  Simple in its form, Bronko;is a substantially intricate marvel resulting from the interaction of acoustic and digital mediums, giving not only this piece, but the whole release a refined and emotionally-driven feel.
 A masterpiece, no less.
-From Church Andrews &amp; Matt Davies&#39; NEIGHBOURS on Health.
-Out 16.10.2020 on digital &#8211; Pre-order: https://health.bandcamp.com/album/neighbours https://health.bandcamp.comhttps://soundcloud.com/churchandrews The duo [...]Read More...
+From Church Andrews &amp; Matt Davies; NEIGHBOURS on Health.
+Out 16.10.2020 on digital ; Pre-order: https://health.bandcamp.com/album/neighbours https://health.bandcamp.comhttps://soundcloud.com/churchandrews The duo [...]Read More...